NIT-Administrative-Systems/SysDev-laravel-soa/docs/websso.md

 Callback URLs must be served over HTTPS.
 It does not need to be on any specific domain.
 Please see [the Azure documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/reply-url) for more information about acceptable callback URLs.

 If you wish to use MFA with Azure AD, you must send a ticket to Collab Services asking them to enable it for your application.
+You do not need to make any configuration or code changes to enable it.

+The default Laravel cache driver will be used to store Microsoft's JWT signing keys.
+These are loaded on demand and stored for a few minutes.

 ## Setting up SSO
 Getting webSSO working should only take a few minutes.
 For both Online Passport and Azure AD, start by running: